- Welcome from the Training Director

 Living in Tallahassee

-- Carlos J. Gomez, Ph.D., Counseling Psychology
+Carlos J. Gomez, Ph.D., Counseling Psychology

 University of Miami

-Associate Director and Assessment Coordinator - Yvonne Langdon-Maduekwe, Ph.D., Counseling Psychology
+Yvonne Langdon-Maduekwe, Ph.D Counseling Psychology

 Howard University

-Director of Intern Training - Rebecca Whitfield, LCSW
+Rebecca Whitfield, LCSW

 Florida State University

-Primary Supervisor and Psychology Residency Coordinator - Annette Peters, Ph.D., Counseling Psychology
+Annette Peters, Ph.D., Counseling Psychology

 University of Northern Colorado